jens-daniel-mueller/INTEGRAL_winter_cruise_ARANDA_2019/README.md

 # R script labelling

 1. read-in data from various sources and store as summarized files.
-Both, scripts and summarized data files are named according to Parameter_instrument_institution
+Some preliminary quality checks and plots for correct read-in are generated.
+Obvious outliers and errornous data are removed.

 2. perform calculations on summarized data and merge different data sets